tapis-project/authenticator/README.md

 ```
 ### Testing Auth Code Workflow
+TODO -- this section is outdated and needs to be updated.

 There is a webapp within this repo that goes through the Authentication Code workflow.